 Managing Cash Flow and Debts

 Deferit is a budgeting app that splits bills into 4 installments, making them easier to manage.
-Meanwhile, Deferit pays your biller upfront and on time, helping you avoid late fees.
-The platform charges no interest or late fees and is full of flexibility, allowing users to reschedule payment dates for free.
+Deferit pays your biller upfront and on time, charges no interest and is full of flexibility, allowing users to reschedule payment dates for free.
 And with an app like Deferit on your side, you’ll have more space in your budget to pay off debt.

 Want to give Deferit a try?
-Download the app and get your first bill paid with Deferit today!
+Get started today and get your first bill paid with Deferit!